Jyoti-bhatt/Assignment-/README.md

 # Assignment-
-This application includes different components  using ReactJs Start the app using npm start
+This application includes different components  using ReactJs.

+Start the app using npm start